AI Summary of Peer-Reviewed Research

 Research area:Earth and Planetary SciencesCryospheric studies and observationsSea ice

-What the study found: The study presents a repurposed collection of sea ice reference measurements for comparing with satellite altimetry products.
-It includes measurements of freeboard, thickness, draft, and snow depth from both hemispheres and is matched to monthly satellite altimetry time-space scales.
+The study presents a repurposed data package of sea ice reference measurements for comparing with satellite altimetry products.
+It includes estimates of freeboard, thickness, draft, and snow depth from both the Northern and Southern Hemispheres.

 Key points

-• The study introduces a sea ice reference measurement data package for evaluating satellite altimetry products.
+• The study presents a sea ice reference data package for evaluating satellite altimetry products.

-• The package includes freeboard, thickness, draft, and snow depth measurements from both hemispheres.
+• The package includes freeboard, thickness, draft, and snow-depth estimates from both hemispheres.

-• The data package was collocated with CryoSat-2, Envisat, and ERS-1/2 sea ice thickness products.
+• The data were collocated with CryoSat-2, Envisat, and ERS-1/2 sea ice thickness products.

-• The abstract says the dataset spans the polar satellite altimetry era from 1993 to 2024 and is still being updated.
+• The dataset covers the polar satellite altimetry era from 1993 to 2024.

 Disclosure